 You can also reach out to a company that provides long-distance training solutions, such as Journey Dog Training (as a K9 of Mine reader, you can even enjoy a discount on their services).

 You may also want to speak with your vet about anti-anxiety medications, if training proves insufficient.

-Pandemic scheduling has been intense for everyone, and as we ease back into normal life, we need to help support our dogs.
+The COVID-19 pandemic has caused stress for everyone, including pets and pet owners alike.
+And as we ease back into normal life, we need to help support our dogs.
 Engaging in some of these strategies can really set your dog up for success and make the transition that much easier.

-How has your pet been adapting to lockdown life?
-Are you anticipating big problems once life returns to normal?
+How has your pet been adapting to the lockdown’s effect on daily life?
+Are you anticipating big problems once the COVID-19 pandemic is over and we return to normal times?
 What strategies do you plan to implement to help achieve a smooth transition?

 Let us know your thoughts and experiences in the comments below!